Table of Contents

 4. The vendor is online: Welcome to the world of live selling!

 It’s not difficult to understand why live stream selling is preferred these days, especially when you look back and realize that it’s been more than a year since the restriction on in-person events was put in place.
 The human aspect of live selling cannot be discounted.
-The presence of real-time interaction, smiles, and connection—it’s all there creating a relatable, genuine interaction experience for the audience.
+The presence of real-time gestures, smiles, and connection—it’s all there creating a relatable, genuine interaction experience for the audience.

 5. User-generated video content.

 According to Econsultancy, a platform for digital marketing and e-commerce professionals, consumers that are driven to a website by user-generated video content are 184% more likely to purchase.

 This figure is not surprising at all because there’s nothing more powerful than another voice with no ulterior motive as your credibility-builder.
 This offers significant potential for social media shareability and is an excellent trust-building tool.
 As such, make it a habit to keep tabs on video content that’s generated about you.